Random graph asymptotics on high-dimensional tori. II. Volume, diameter and mixing time: Proof of Theorem

 Recall the definition of $Z_{\sss \geq k}$ in \refeq{Zgeq-def}, and note that \eqn{ \lbeq{ZExp} \Exp (Z_{\sss \geq k}) =V\, \P_{\sT, p}\big(|\C|\ge k\big). } By construction, $|\Cmax|\geq k$ if and only if $Z_{\geq k}\geq k$.
 We shall make essential use of properties of the sequence of random variables $\{Z_{\sss \geq k}\}$ proved in \cite{BorgsChayeHofstSladeSpenc05a}.
 Indeed, \cite[\ch{Lemma 7.1}]{BorgsChayeHofstSladeSpenc05a} states that, for all $p$ and all $k$, ${\rm Var}_p(Z_{\sss \geq k})\leq V\chi_{\sT}(p).$ When we take $p=p_c(\Zd)$, then, by \eqref{eq:ClusterExpect} in Corollary \ref{cor:BCHSS-bounds} above, there exists a constant $C_{\sss Z}$ such that $\chi_{\sT}(p_c(\Zd))\leq C_{\sss Z} V^{1/3}$.
 Consequently, \eqn{ _{p_c(\Zd)}(Z_{\sss \geq k})\leq C_{\sss Z} V^{4/3} } uniformly in $k$.
 Now, further, by \eqref{eq:DeltaEqualsTwo} in Corollary \ref{cor:BCHSS-bounds}, there exists $c_{\sss\C}>0$ such that \eqn{ \P_{\sT, p_c(\Z^d)}\big(|\C|\ge k\big)\geq \frac{2\,c_{\sss\C}}{\sqrt{k}}. } Take $k=V^{2/3}/\omega$, for some $\omega\geq 1$ sufficiently large.
 Together with the identity in \refeq{ZExp}, \eqn{ \lbeq{ZExp-rep} \expec_{p_c(\Zd)} (Z_{\sss \geq k}) \geq 2\,c_{\sss\C}\, \omega^{1/2} V^{2/3}. } Thus, by the Chebychev inequality, \eqan{ \prob_{p_c(\Zd)} \big(Z_{\sss \geq k}\leq c_{\sss\C} \omega^{1/2} V^{2/3}\big) &\leq \prob_{p_c(\Zd)} \Big(\big|Z_{\sss \geq k}-\expec_{p_c(\Zd)} (Z_{\sss \geq k})\big| \geq c_{\sss\C}\, \omega^{1/2} V^{2/3}\Big)\nn\\ &\leq c_{\sss\C}^{-2}\, \omega^{-1}\, V^{-4/3}\,\VarPc(Z_{\sss \geq k})\;\leq\; \frac{C_{\sss Z}}{c_{\sss\C}^{2}\,\omega}. } We take $\omega>0$ large.
 Then, the event $Z_{\sss \geq k}> c_{\sss\C} \,\omega^{1/2} V^{2/3}$ holds with high probability.
 On this event, there are two possibilities.
 Either $|\Cmax|\geq c_{\sss\C}\,\omega^{1/2}V^{2/3}/i$, or $|\Cmax|<c_{\sss\C}\,\omega^{1/2}V^{2/3}/i$, in which case there are at least $c_{\sss\C}\, \omega^{1/2} V^{2/3}/|\Cmax| \geq i$ distinct clusters of size at least $k=\omega^{-1} V^{2/3}$.
 We conclude that \eqan{ \Pbold_{\sT, p_c(\Z^d)}\big(|\Ci|\leq \omega^{-1}V^{2/3}\big) &\leq \prob_{p_c(\Zd)} \big(Z_{\sss \geq k}\leq c_{\sss\C}\, \omega^{1/2} V^{2/3}\big) +\prob_{p_c(\Zd)} \big(|\Cmax|\geq c_{\sss\C}\,\omega^{1/2}V^{2/3}/i\big)\nn\\ &\leq \frac{C_{\sss Z}}{c_{\sss\C}^{2}\,\omega}+\frac{i \,\tilde b}{ c_{\sss\C}\omega}, } where $\tilde b$ is chosen appropriately from the exponential bound in \refeq{Cmaxbd2}.
 This identifies $b_i$ as $b_i=i \tilde b /c_{\sss\C}+C_{\sss Z}/c_{\sss\C}^{2}$, and proves \refeq{Cibd}.

 0.5cm

-We complete this section with the proof that any weak limit of $|\Cmax|V^{-2/3}$ is non-degenerate.
+We complete this section with the proof that any weak limit of $|\Cmax|V^{-2/3}$ is non-degenerate provided that a certain condition hold.
 Theorem \ref{thm-1} proves that the sequence $|\Cmax|V^{-2/3}$ is \emph{tight}, and, therefore, any subsequence of $|\Cmax|V^{-2/3}$ has a further subsequence that converges in distribution.